 Who Is This For?

-- Executives and consultants: the 5 MP webcam makes you look professional on Teams/Zoom calls
+- Executives and consultants: The 5 MP webcam makes you look sharp on Teams and Zoom.
+I noticed the difference immediately versus my usual 1080p camera.

-- All-day travelers: 12+ hours of battery life means you can leave the charger at the hotel
+- All-day travelers: I got 12+ hours on a charge.
+That means leaving the charger in the hotel room.

-- Pen users: 2-in-1 hinge lets you annotate documents and sketch in meetings
+- Pen users: The 2-in-1 hinge lets you annotate documents and sketch in meetings.
+I used tablet mode more than I expected.

-If you type all day and want the best keyboard, the ThinkPad X1 Carbon is the better choice.
+If you type all day and want the best keyboard, the ThinkPad X1 Carbon is still the better choice.
+The Latitude’s keyboard is fine, but it’s not ThinkPad-level.

 Battery Life

-This is the Latitude 9450’s headline feature.
-Intel’s Lunar Lake processor sips power, and the 78 Wh battery delivers:
+This is the Latitude 9450’s defining feature, and the numbers are real.
+Intel’s Lunar Lake processor sips power, and the 78 Wh battery delivered:

 - 12-14 hours of web browsing and document editing